Image courtesy of Nest Labs

 So, the duo sought advice from HVAC professionals from varying climates across the U.S. These professionals were skeptical about the idea, but curious enough to lend a hand.
 The information these experts provided helped Fadell and Rogers gain a deeper understanding of how and why people used their thermostats [sources: SmartPlanet, Fadell].

 Armed with information and ideas, Fadell and Rogers redesigned the thermostat from scratch.
 The result was the Nest Learning Thermostat, the central product from their new company, Nest Labs.
-Their thermostat includes features -- such as a sleek interface and WiFi connectivity -- that reflect their iPod roots and break new ground in climate control devices.
+Their thermostat includes features that reflect their Apple roots, such as a sleek interface and multi-device connectivity.